 they get back something meaningful in return - leadership skills, a different perspective

 or a new understanding.
 Students describe some of their experiences as volunteers

-at weekly programs coordinated by the University’s Center for Public Service:
+at weekly programs coordinated by the University’s Lyn Huxford Center for Community Service:

 Lebanon and Cedar Ridge Care Centers

 We play bingo or sometimes we just chat, and this is a nice break from the residents’ daily routine.
 Helping the elderly is an insight into the lives of people you normally don’t think about in your day-to-day lives.
 Volunteering weekly there reminds me of the “hidden” faces of America and brings to my mind the elderly in care centers around the nation.

 ~ Ken O’Dell, sophomore biology major, Carlyle, Ill.

 I think that people our age think we have forever and that life is not precious.
 We forget that one day we will, hopefully, be elderly and that they deserve the same respect - more, actually, than what we give them.

 ~ Hannah Johnson, senior sociology major, Carterville, Ill.